-iTowpath is a plan that aims to improve connectivity, safety, accessibility, and aesthetics of the Towpath Trail in downtown Akron, creating a more connected and vibrant Akron.
-This project was originally funded by the John S. and James L. Knight Foundation in 2015 after the realization that while complete, there are still many ways to Towpath Trail could be improved to better serve the community and visitors.
+iTowpath is a plan that aims to improve connectivity, safety, accessibility, and aesthetics of the Towpath Trail in downtown Akron, creating a more connected and vibrant city.
+This plan was originally funded by the John S. and James L. Knight Foundation in 2015 after the realization that while complete, there are still many ways the Towpath Trail could be improved to better serve the community and visitors.

 To date, more than $750,000 has been granted to the Ohio & Erie Canalway Coalition to implement these trail-improvement projects, which span from the Mustill Store in the north to Summit Lake in the south.

 View and download the iTowpath Executive Summary map to learn more about the project.